amplitude/amplitude-docs/content/collections/destination-catalog/snowflake-data-share.md

 1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
 2. In the Warehouse Destinations section, click **Snowflake Data Share**.
 3. Under *Access Data via Snowflake Data Share*, enter the following information:
       - **Account Name**: This is the account name on your Snowflake account.
-It's the first part of your Snowflake URL, after 'https://' and before 'snowflakecomputing.com'.
-For example, if your Snowflake URL is 'http://amplitude.snowflakecomputing.com', then you should enter 'amplitude'.
+It's the first part of your Snowflake URL, after `https://` and before 'snowflakecomputing.com'.
+For example, if your Snowflake URL is `http://amplitude.snowflakecomputing.com`, then you should enter `amplitude`.
       - **Org Name**: This is the name of your Snowflake organization.
 4. Choose which data to include in this export: *Raw events every 5 minutes*, *Merged IDs every hour*, or both.
 For events, you can also specify filtering conditions to only export events that meet certain criteria.
 5. Click **Next**, enter the name of this Snowflake export and click Finish.